momentum-mod/docs/content/docs/guide/map_submission/map_submission.md

 ## Credits
 Credit section is split into 4 categories.
 Make sure you fill them out correctly using [Gamebanana](https://gamebanana.com/), [Jump.tf Forum](https://jump.tf/forum/), **Steam Workshop** or **In-Game Credit Textures**.
+Porters **should not** include themselves in credits.
 - **Authors**
   - For collabs this can be multiple people
-  - Doesn't usually include artists, but can be if they were essential to overall vision of the map and they made lots of original stuff
+  - Doesn't usually include artists, but can be if they were essential to overall vision of the map and made a lot of original stuff
   - Shouldn't include bonus mappers!
 - **Contributors**
   - Bonus mappers - provide the information on which bonus they made in the credit description **( not map description )**